 |Read "Dr. Pribut's Top Ten Summertime Running Tips"|

-of running you might consider stopping often for water.
+To help you stay hydrated during this long, hot summer of running you might consider stopping often for water.
 Don't forget to give yourself a few weeks to acclimate to the heat.
 This is best done by running 3 to 4 miles in the heat, gradually building up your mileage before you try for speed.
 Avoid the mid-day hours if at all possible by running early in the morning or late at night.
 You can consider using a treadmill on the worst days.
 I have on occasion mixed a warm up and interval repeats on the treadmill with an outside longer and slower run.
 This way you can get a workout and a few more miles in a cooler environment.

 |“Try combining treadmill running and outside running to get more distance on the really hot days. ”|